Version 1.2 January 14, 2020

 - The loss of atmospheric pressure through exposed regolith and mega-regolith.
 Mining operations will need to make up the oxygen loss.
 This shouldn’t be a problem if we are refining basalt, ilmenite, or olivine.
 I’ll also look into ways to seal the shield and the exposed regolith that isn’t currently being mined.
-Ice might be on solution.
+Ice might be a solution.

 - The escaped oxygen will contaminate the local environment for a very long time.
 For some people this is a big problem.
 Realists see it as inevitable.
 Leaking habitats.
 Rocket exhaust.
 Mining operations.
 Human activity will permanently change the Lunar environment just like it’s changed the environment on Earth.
 At least on Luna we’re not going to destroy ecosystems, cause mass extinctions, or wipe out native populations.
 We’re going to do the opposite.
 Lunar Homesteaders will bring life, not just human life, to a world that has been dead for billions of years.